What is a campus chapter?

 How do I start a Campus Chapter at my school?

-Before you apply to become a Habitat for Humanity campus chapter, be sure to read the Prospective Campus Chapters Toolkit.
-This toolkit is a collection of resources to help you learn more about the Campus Chapters program as well as start organizing your campus chapter.
-Once you follow the steps detailed in the Prospective Campus Chapters Toolkit, you will be prepared to complete the campus chapter application.
+Before you apply to become a Habitat for Humanity campus chapter, be sure to read the Prospective Campus Chapters Toolkit (.pdf).
+This toolkit is a collection of resources to help you learn more about the program, determine if a campus chapter is a good fit for your school and how to start organizing your campus chapter.
+Please be sure to complete the steps in the toolkit before filling out the interest form